(Disclosure: Some of the links below may be affiliate links)

 Many of these personal finance myths can be detrimental to your finances.
 Some will not make significant impacts.
 But some could ruin your retirement plans.

-Without further ado, here are ten personal finance myths that you should learn to ignore.
+Without further ado, here are eleven personal finance myths that you should learn to ignore.

 1. Credit Cards are Evils